Skip to content

 chunkHoursnumber6Hours per chunk

-maxParallelChunksnumber1Max concurrent chunks
+maxParallelChunksnumber1Max concurrent chunks in plan

 maxRetriesPerChunknumber3Retry budget per chunk